shadowcaramel/NCSMextrap/README.md

 # NCSMextrap
 This is the github repo for the paper [paper name will be added].
 Neural network tool for the extrapolation problem of NCSM calculations.

-Warning: the code is not well-written, well-documented, contains unnecessary stuff and provided "as is" This repository icludes following files:
+Warning: the code is not well-written, well-documented, contains unnecessary stuff and provided "as is".

+This repository icludes following files:
   * config_maker.py - script that produces configuration file "config.ini".
   * E_or_R_train.py - script that includes data preprocessing, neural network building procedure, training, saving predictions etc. Multiprocessing is utilized to speed-up calculations.